steven2711/lighthouse-audit/README.md

 ## Features ✨

-🌐 Runs Lighthouse audits on provided URLs
+🌐 Runs Lighthouse audits on provided URLs <br>
 📊 Returns the Lighthouse report as an HTML string in the response

 ## Installation 🛠️